Grammarsalad/B_Kits/README.md

 ### Jester Kit

+JESTER: This Bard is well versed in the arts of ridicule and hilarity, and uses <PRO_HISHER> abilities to distract and confuse <PRO_HISHER> enemies, cavorting madly during combat.
+Do not mistake <PRO_HIMHER> for a true fool, however, as <PRO_HESHE> can also be quite deadly.

+Advantages:
+– When the Jester plays <PRO_HISHER> song, every opponent within 30 feet must save once per round to avoid falling under its effects:
+  1st level: Enemies must save vs. Spell with a +2 bonus or be confused.
+  15th level: Enemies must save vs. Spell with a +2 bonus or be confused, and must save vs. Spell or be slowed.
+  20th level: Enemies must save vs. Spell with a +2 bonus or be confused, must save vs. Spell at +2 or be knocked unconscious, and must save vs. Spell or be slowed.

+Disadvantages:
+- The Jester cannot perform Rally, Countersong or Fascinate.

 ### Skald Kit

 SKALD: This nordic Bard is also a warrior of great strength, skill, and virtue; <PRO_HISHER> songs are inspiring sagas of battle and valor, and the Skald devotes <PRO_HISHER> life to those pursuits.